ChetanParmarHQ/SQL-Projects/README.md

 ## How to use these projects

-1. Open the folder for the project you are interested in.
+1. Open the folder for the project or assignment you are interested in.
-2. Read that project's README for context, schema, and objectives.
+2. Read that folder's README for context, schema, and objectives.
 3. Open the `.sql` file in your SQL client (SQL Server Management Studio, Azure Data Studio, or similar).
 4. Run the setup or schema section first, then execute the query blocks in order.
-5. Compare your results with the findings described in the project README.
+5. Compare your results with the findings described in the README.

 ---